Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] bank reconciliations
 - [ ] approval process

 [source] `'MT: bank recons are a internal control, checking to see if figures match.
-Approval by different level of authorities help to prevent unathorized transactions - so its a control too. segregate duties also ensures that.`
+Approval by different level of authorities help to prevent unauthorized transactions - so its a control too. segregate duties also ensures that.`

 #### Q10.
 Which budgeting approach request justification of all expenditures?